 10. Using the awl, poke a hole through the center of the cloud from top to bottom.
 (You could also use wool roving to make a three-dimensional cloud.)
 Use a long tapestry needle to thread the center yarn through the cloud.
 The blunt end of a tapestry needle is best for stringing the mobile pieces because it won’t catch on your felt like a sharp needle would.
 Thread the yarn through the bunny in the same way.

 11. Poke holes in the tops of the strawberries.
-Placing the holes off-center (in the V where 2 leaves come together) will create more of a tumbling effect.
+Placing the holes off-center (in the V where two leaves come together) will create more of a tumbling effect.

 12. Pull the yarn all the way through the strawberry using the tapestry needle.
 Then, slowly pull the yarn back out of the strawberry just until the end of the yarn disappears inside.
 Secure the yarn by putting a small dot of hot glue in the hole where the yarn enters the strawberry at the top.